Red Velvet Cake with White Chocolate Cream Cheese Frosting

 Three layers of Red Velvet Cake with White Chocolate Cream Cheese Frosting will wow your guests!
 It’s impressive and irresistible!

-This Best Red Velvet Cake recipe is tender, moist with 3 layers separated by the dreamiest frosting!
+This Best Red Velvet Cake recipe is tender and moist with 3 layers separated by the dreamiest frosting!
 Perfect for birthdays, Valentine’s Day, Christmas, or anytime you’re craving red velvet.

 Another birthday has come and gone.
 Katie is pretty predictable when it comes to her birthday cake.
-It has always been one of three selections: Red Velvet, Tres Leches, or Cheesecake.
-This was a red velvet year…and a three layer cake is a must for a 25th birthday celebration.
+It has always been predictable: Red Velvet, Tres Leches, Funfetti Cake, or Cheesecake.
+This was a red velvet year…and a three-layer cake was a must for a 25th birthday celebration.

-The subtle chocolate flavor from a bit of cocoa powder in the typical red velvet cake is enough for my girl…and the addition of white chocolate to the frosting provides the “chocolate” that both of us prefer.
-This is how the Red Velvet Cake with White Chocolate Cream Cheese was born.
+The subtle chocolate flavor from a bit of cocoa powder in the typical red velvet cake is enough for my girl…and the addition of white chocolate to the frosting kicks it up a notch.

 The BEST Red Velvet Cake Recipe

 This is the ultimate red velvet cake recipe…I’ve made numerous cakes and cupcakes and have had oodles of recipe requests.
 In fact, here in Indianapolis, this recipe actually saved a basement from devastating flood damage.
 You may wonder, “How can that be???”
 Well, my jet-setting friends are often out of the country (or at least the state) on lecture tours.
 They’re the couple we ran into in Venice.
 I think the hubby needs to look into this talk circuit thing…but I digress.